CMUxiaoshi/TellingStoryWithData/Final_Project_Part_1.md

 2. The amount of digital content downloaded.

 3. Electronic library cards issued

+## Method and Medium
+I'm using iPad to help me sketch my drafts.
+Data were viewed through Excel.
+ChatGPT was used for outline building.